tnakaicode/ESPIC3D/README.rst

     $ python3 examples/ex_2d.py

-The resulting plot should look like this, which shows two absolute error tolerances, 1.0 and 0.001:
+The resulting plot should look like this, which shows 3 absolute error tolerances: 1.0, 0.5, and 0.001:

 .. image:: images/ex_2d.png
     :align: center